Home

 James survived her by a decade.
 He died in November 1978.

-• Granddaughter Patty Jean Rodeheaver ( ? - ? )
+• Granddaughter Patty Jean Rodeheaver ( ? - ? ) tied the marital cord with Gary Meyers/Myers.

 • Granddaughter Mary Ann Rodeheaver ( ? - ? )

 • Grandson Jerry Lee Rodeheaver (1957- ? ) was born in 1957.
-He was united in marriage with Sharon Lea Adams.
+He was united in marriage with Sharon Lea Adams ( ? - ? ).

-• Grandson Rodeheaver ( ? - ? )
+• Grandson Donald Rodeheaver ( ? - ? )

-Daughter Dolores Rodeheaver (1933-1980) was born on Feb.
+Daughter Dolores/Delores Rodeheaver (1933-1980) was born on Feb.
 13, 1933.
 On Sept.
 1, 1951, at the age of 18, she married Ralph Warman ( ? - ? ).
-They made their residence in Waltersburg, Fayette County in 1968 and in McKeesport, PA in 1977.
+Whether or not they reproduced is unknown.
+The pair made their residence in Waltersburg, Fayette County in 1963-1968 and in McKeesport, PA in 1977.
 Dolores died in McKeesport in July 1980.

 • Grandson Clifford Allan Thompson (1957- ? ) was born in 1957 in Ohio.

-• Granddaughter Christine Ann Rodeheaver (1968- ? ) married Gene Edmund McCarthy.
+• Granddaughter Christine Ann "Chris" Rodeheaver (1968- ? ) was born in 1968.
+She married Gene Edmund McCarthy.

 • Granddaughter Helen Marie Nickles (1972- ? )

-• Grandson Ryan Russell Brown (1969- ? )
+• Grandson Ryan Russell Brown (1969- ? ) was born in 1969.
+He was deceased by 2022.

-• Granddaughter Rita Renea Brown (1968- ? )
+• Granddaughter Rita Renea Brown (1968- ? ) was born in 1968.
+She wed (?)
+Colombes ( ? - ? ).

-• Grandson Robert James Rodeheaver (1976- ? )
+• Grandson Robert James Rodeheaver (1976- ? ) was born in 1976.
+He married Teresa and relocated to Anchorage, AK.

-~ Son Charles R. Rodeheaver Sr. ~
+~ Son Charles Raymond Rodeheaver ~

 Myrtle and her sister in law Cevilla Wahler often traveled to Pittsburgh to attend live musical and theatre performances.
 Among these was seeing the Ice Capades in 1965 and 1966, and also the Robert Goulet Revue at Pittsburgh's Civic Arena in 1966.
 In October 1969, Myrtle and Cevilla traveled to Baltimore to visit with Myrtle's married son and daughter, and then drove to Washington, DC, where they visited the grave of President John F. Kennedy at Arlington National Cemetery.